awslabs/sockeye/tutorials/wmt/README.md

 Therefore, we need to apply the same type of preprocessing before feeding a sentence into Sockeye.
 All symbols that have not been seen during training will be replaced by an `<unk>` symbol.
 When the `<unk>` symbol was observed during training one can that the model will also produce this symbol on the output.
-Note though that bcause of the wy we do the preprocessing with BPE above, the model will not actually observe any `<unk>` symbols.
+Note though that because of the way we do the preprocessing with BPE above, the model will not actually observe any `<unk>` symbols.
 In the following example we will use a sentence from the development set that is already tokenized and byte pair encode it.